BobDG/Blaze/README.md

 }];
 ```

-If you create the custom cell in code don't forget to make it a subclass of __BlazeTableViewCell__!
+If you create custom cells don't forget to make your cell a subclass of __BlazeTableViewCell__!

 ### Custom section headers or footers
 The headers and footers actually behave in the same way as the cells.
 You can create any custom XIB and simply point to the base class __BlazeTableHeaderFooterView__.
 Then when creating the section in code you can set the headerTitle, footerTitle, headerXibname and footerXibname.
 Also, if you have a very custom section header that needs customization you it can also be returned in the same way as a custom cell: